Internet activism: Playful Activism

+A recent example of Playful Activism in digital spaces include adding specific emojis to usernames to show support for the Palestinian War.
+An example of playful activism in physical spaces is the signs held up in the October 2025 No King’s Day protests across the United States.

 TikTok

 TikTok's platform has been increasingly used for raising up social issues through creative short videos, especially after an allegedly make-up tutorial turned into a call to action on China's treatment of Muslim Uighurs.
 The tutorial was banned for 50 minutes on November 26, 2019.
 Eric Han, the heads of TikTok's US content-moderation team, claimed the banning was due to a “human moderation error”.
 The Chinese owners declared the app does not remove content based on sensitivities to China.

 TikTok also partnered up with UN Women in a campaign fighting women violence in India which kicked off on November 25, 2019.
 The campaign can be found under the hashtag #KaunsiBadiBaatHai and features short videos with positive and negative examples of men interacting with women.

 In July 2020, the TikTok platform played a major role in the #FreeBritney movement surrounding Britney Spears and her conservatorship dispute.
 Though such activism led to a significant increase in public awareness of the case, it was criticized for spreading misinformation regarding the conservatorship alongside a number of conspiracy theories of varying accuracy.

+By 2025, U.S. users' trust in the platform had decreased, and fears of censorship and shadow bans have emerged.
+However, TikTok continues to be used for online activism and building an alternative system of informing about social and political processes.
+For example, since January 2025, the phrase “Cute winter boots.” was used in various forms to refer to videos in which users warned of ICE raids and expressed concerns about the state's immigration policies.
+However, many people without meaningful messages joined the action, and according to experts and many users, the trend ceases to serve its original purpose (informing people and motivating them to real actions) and essentially turned into posting for the sake of posting.